-Unfortunately, since their drinking is subtle, people may overlook key signs that signal someone has a drinking problem.
-Nonetheless, there are risk factors of high functioning alcoholism someone can be aware of that include, but are not limited to:
+Because high functioning alcoholics drink subtly, people may overlook key signs that indicate their drinking problem.
+Nonetheless, there are risk factors of high functioning alcoholism to be aware of.
+These risk factors include, but are not limited to:

 - Low self-esteem.